 Art & Alchemy

-Art & Alchemy is a monthly VIRTUAL gathering where we make tangible things - weavings, flags, wreaths, tiny altars - while tending to what's happening in our hearts.
+A monthly online gathering where we make things with our hands - flags, flowers, frames, tiny altars - while tending to what's alive in our lives.

 Here’s how it unfolds…

-One Sunday a month, we meet for 90 minutes, online.
+One Sunday a month, we meet online for 90 minutes.

 Arrival (10 min)